16 Degrees Celsius To F

 Handling Decimal Values and Precision

 In our example, we obtained a decimal value (60.8°F).
 The level of precision needed depends on the application.
 In many everyday situations, rounding to the nearest whole number is sufficient.
-However, for scientific applications, maintaining greater precision is essential.
+Still, for scientific applications, maintaining greater precision is essential.
 Rounding 60.8°F to the nearest whole number gives us 61°F, which is perfectly acceptable for many purposes.

 Frequently Asked Questions (FAQ)